 Local Issues & Campaigns

 Your Churchill Labour Councillors have a great deal of experience running campaigns on a range of issues across the Ward.
-Please also check out our News section and Your Area page for more information about the work we do.
+Please also check out our News section and Your Area page for more information about the work we do – and our latest newsletter.
 If there is an issue or concern we can help you with, please contact us.

-Churchill Labour Councillors have been working to support Ebury Bridge residents during the regeneration of the estate.
+Churchill Labour Councillors have consistently supported Ebury Bridge residents during the regeneration of the estate, speaking up for them at Council meetings and more.

 Churchill Labour Councillors continue to raise concerns about the customer service from CityWest Homes, including delays to repairs, issues with the call centre, and major works.

-Churchill Labour Councillors are urging Westminster City Council to take action over parking on Churchill Gardens Estate.
+Churchill Labour Councillors have urged Westminster City Council to take action over parking on Churchill Gardens Estate, including calling for compensation for residents.

 Churchill Labour Councillors have called for the retention of the front counter service at Belgravia Police Station.